Computation of conformal invariants: Rings with piecewise smooth boundaries

 \section{Rings with piecewise smooth boundaries}

-In this section, we apply the method presented in Section \ref{sec-cm} to compute the capacity of several doubly connected domains $G$ with piecewise smooth boundaries.
-For the first two examples, the exact value of the capacity is known.
+The method described in the previous section will be used in this section to compute the capacity of several doubly connected domains $G$ with piecewise smooth boundaries.
+For the first two examples, the exact values of the capacity are known.

-\nonsec{\bf Two circles.} In th first example, we consider the doubly connected domain in the exterior of the two circles $|z|=1$ and $|z-a|=r$ where $r>0$ and $a$ is a real number with $a>1+r$.